red/web-red/content/en/about/_index.md

       most languages inflict on us, that we never even think there could be a better way.

-      We spend a lot of time on the design side, not just copying designs from the past but taking the long view.
+      We spend a lot of time on the design side, not just copying from the past but taking the long view.
 Your time, and the time for everyone reading and maintaining your code is valuable.
 Much more valuable than the machine's time.
-A great irony here is that Red can be much more efficient while also providing a better user experience.
+A great irony here is that Red can be more efficient while also providing a better user experience.

-    image: "/images/heroine_hanoi.jpg"
+    image: "/images/red-knows.jpg"
     image_position: "left"
     image_shadow: true
   - template: "grid-list"